nrfconnect/sdk-nrf/doc/nrf/glossary.rst

    Software Development Kit (SDK)
       A set of tools used for developing applications for a specific device or operating system.

+   Spin-Transfer Torque Magneto-Resistive Random Access Memory (MRAM (STT-MRAM))
+      An alternative :term:`Non-volatile memory (NVM)` to flash memory.
+      Compared to flash, MRAM does not have to be erased before writing and can simply be written, making it easier to use.

    Spinel
       A general management protocol for enabling a host device to communicate with and manage co-processors, like a network co-processor (NCP) or a radio co-processor (RCP).